 The numbers for sexual activity are averages, of course.
 Sexual positions affect the potential effects on the heart.
 A study published in the Archives of Internal Medicine showed greater energy expenditure during sexual intercourse for both partners with the man on top (2.0 to 5.4 METs) than with the woman on top (2.5 to 3.0 METs).
 And sex with a new partner in an unfamiliar setting increases the relative risk more than sex with a familiar partner in a familiar setting.

 The good news from this study is that sex is a relatively rare trigger of heart attack or sudden death—even less than shoveling snow.
 The even better news is that regular physical activity, like walking or having sex, reduces the relative risk of having a heart attack while exercising or having sex by five-fold or more, according to the JAMA study.
 Factor in the fact that regular physical activity improves sexual function, and it’s amazing that walking trails, cycling routes, and other exercise venues aren’t always mobbed.

-To learn more about the benefits of exercise, take a look at “Exercise: A program you can live with” a Special Health Report from Harvard Health Publications.
+To learn more about the benefits of exercise, take a look at “Exercise: A program you can live with” a Special Health Report from Harvard Health Publishing.
 Click here to see the contents and read an excerpt.